c6o/docs/content/tutorials/core.md

 ### Intercepting Core Services

-Now, as with leaf services we can set up an intercept so that the frontend service talks to our locally running core service.
+Now, as with leaf services, we can set up an intercept so that the frontend service talks to our locally running core service.

 ```bash
 czctl intercept service sample-project-core -n sample-project